 Well decorated in regal attire, the huge Buddha Statue is quite impressive.
 Wat Na Phramen occupies a prominent place in front of the Royal Palace.

 Ayutthaya can be best discovered by cycling around.
-You can even have an elephant ride to see the historical ruins in a royal way.
-I had an absolutely great time trying an elephant ride since I had it for the first time.
+You can even have an elephant ride to see the historical ruins in the city.
 You need to head to Elephant Camp to avail this option.

 Don’t miss these things in Ayutthaya

 The island city of Ayutthaya can be discovered well by boat.
 The spectacular landscape, the lifestyle of the Thai people and the captivating architectures of the temples and monasteries are best viewed from a boat.

 I still cherish the moments when I was riding that traditional boat on the Chao Phraya River, when the sound of the river dominated the surrounding and the sun was leaving its last rays, leaving behind the temples in silhouette.